Test Catalog

 Provides information to assist in interpretation of the test results

-The absence of an abnormal clone does not rule out the presence of a neoplastic disorder.
+The absence of an abnormal clone does not exclude the presence of a neoplastic disorder.

 Cautions